Bay State Remodeling

 Finishes take-off document — materials and quantities prepared after on-site measuring

-With accurate measurements in place, you enter the selection meetings.
-These take place at our Bay State Kitchen Gallery showroom in Waltham, as well as at the showrooms of our trusted vendor partners.
-You’ll explore a wide range of high-quality options across every selection category.
+This process takes place through a series of meetings held in our sister company’s Bay State Kitchen Gallery showroom, as well as in the showrooms of our trusted vendor partners.
+Here you’ll have the opportunity to explore a wide range of high-quality options across every client selection category.

-While you focus on choosing the styles and finishes that reflect your taste, Bay State Remodeling handles Procurement — ordering, tracking, and coordinating deliveries so all materials arrive on time and in perfect condition.
+While you focus on choosing the styles and finishes that best reflect your taste, Bay State Remodeling takes full control of the Procurement process.
+Our team handles everything from ordering and tracking to coordinating deliveries, ensuring that all materials arrive on time and in perfect condition.

 Client Selection Categories — Addition or ADU Project